Turkey to send troops to Libya at Tripoli's request - Erdogan

 Turkey has already sent military supplies to the GNA despite a United Nations arms embargo, according to a U.N. report seen by Reuters last month.

-Erdogan visited Tunisia on Wednesday to discuss cooperation for a possible ceasefire in neighbouring Libya.
-On Thursday, he said Turkey and Tunisia had agreed to support the GNA.
+Erdogan visited Tunisia on Wednesday to discuss cooperation for a possible ceasefire in neighbouring Libya and said on Thursday that Turkey and Tunisia had agreed to support the GNA.

+Tunisia’s presidency said on Thursday the country would never join any alliance or coalition and it would maintain sovereignty over all its territory, in an apparent response to Erdogan’s comments.

+Moscow has voiced concerns over any Turkish deployment in support of the GNA.
+Russian President Vladimir Putin spoke to Italian Prime Minister Giuseppe Conte on Thursday and they agreed the crisis must be resolved peacefully, the Kremlin said.

 “Russia is there with 2,000 Wagner (fighters),” Erdogan said on Thursday, also referring to some 5,000 fighters from Sudan in Libya.
 “Is the official government inviting them?
 No.”

 “They are all helping a war baron (Haftar), whereas we are accepting an invitation from the legitimate government of the country.
-That is our difference,” he added.
+That is our difference,” he said.

-Haftar’s eastern-based Libyan National Army has been trying since April to take Tripoli from the GNA, which was set up in 2016 following a U.N.-brokered deal.
-The UAE and Egypt have for years provided military support for Haftar’s forces, U.N. reports have said.
+Haftar’s Libyan National Army has been trying since April to take Tripoli from the GNA, which was set up in 2016 following a U.N.-brokered deal.
+The UAE, Egypt and Jordan have for years provided military support for Haftar’s forces, U.N. reports have said.
+None of the countries has confirmed this.

-“So the troop deployment must happen right away, but the risk is that Turkey is being sucked into a military game where the only path is more engagement and escalation,” he added.
+“So the troop deployment must happen right away, but the risk is that Turkey is being sucked into a military game where the only path is more engagement and escalation,” he said.

 Turkish and Russian officials held talks in Moscow this week to seek a compromise on the issues of both Libya and Syria, where Russia backs President Bashar al-Assad.